What are backlinks?

 Sometimes a link is lost due to a site change, so you can often recover a link by contacting the site owner.

 But if you want to rank higher for search results, it is the overriding factor in achieving it.

-Writing quality content, shareworthy infographics, commenting and occasionally exchanging links with other bloggers are the best avenues.
+Writing quality content, share-worthy infographics, commenting, and occasionally exchanging links with other bloggers are the best avenues.

-Search keywords for your content are important too, but they can only get you so far.
+Search keywords for your content are important too.
+But they can only get you so far.

 The two together are the best recipe for your blog’s success.